On one photon scattering in non-relativistic qed: A lemma about Abelian limits

 \section{A lemma about Abelian limits}

-We will need the following lemma about Abelian limits.
+We will need the following proposition about Abelian limits.
 Together with its proof it can be found in \cite[XI.6, Lemma 5]{ReedSimon.1979}.
 For the convenience of the reader, we provide the proof given there.

-\begin{proposition} Let $f$ be a bounded measurable function on $[0,\infty)$ and suppose that $\lim_{t \to \infty} \int_0^t f(x) dx = a $.
-Then $\lim_{\epsilon \downarrow 0} \int_0^\infty e^{-\epsilon s} f(s) ds = a $. \end{proposition} \begin{proof} Let $g(t) = \int_0^t f(s) ds$ and $q(\epsilon) = \int_0^\infty e^{- \epsilon s} f(s) ds$.
+\begin{proposition} Let $f$ be a bounded measurable function on $[0,\infty)$ and suppose that Then $\lim_{\epsilon \downarrow 0} \int_0^\infty e^{-\epsilon s} f(s) ds = a $. \end{proposition} \begin{proof} Let $g(t) = \int_0^t f(s) ds$ and $q(\epsilon) = \int_0^\infty e^{- \epsilon s} f(s) ds$.
 Then $g'(t)=f(t)$, a.e., so integration by parts, change of variables, and $\int_0^\infty e^{-s} ds = 1$ implies that

 where in the last line we used that $g$ is bounded on $\R_+$, $\lim_{t \to \infty} g(t) = a$, and dominated convergence \end{proof}